Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory to all Marewa and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Marewa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will apply to your rental home.
+• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standard that apply or will be applied to the rental property.

-• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords have to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes